Finance, B.S.B.A.

 Students majoring in finance at the Chaifetz School of Business gain professional finance knowledge and develop strong critical-thinking, communication, problem-solving, decision-making and data analysis skills for success in today’s environment.

 Students monitor and analyze real-time financial data with industry-standard Bloomberg terminals in the state-of-the-art Edward Jones Data Analytics Lab.
 As part of their major coursework, finance majors utilize Bloomberg Market Concepts learning modules available on the Bloomberg terminals and achieve certification at no additional charge.
-Senior-level students can gain additional hands-on experience in evaluating common stocks as investments and the fiduciary management of investment assets through the management of $2+ million in University endowment funds through the innovative Applied Portfolio Management course.
+Select senior-level students can gain additional hands-on experience in evaluating common stocks as investments and the fiduciary management of investment assets through the management of $3+ million in University endowment funds through the innovative Applied Portfolio Management course.
 APM students also receive one-on-one mentoring from industry practitioners as part of this experiential learning opportunity.

 - Financial institutions